 What is a membrane sweep?

-We won’t lie, it can hurt and you’ll be told to try to relax and breathe deeply as they work their finger around.
-Janet Fyle, midwife advisor for the Royal College of Midwifery says, ‘the sweep, which is simply a regular internal examination, often wakes up the cervix to do its job and progress the woman into labour.
-It can be uncomfortable and painful, but labour does become more likely after a sweep and so reduces the need for being induced.’
+Janet Fyle, midwife advisor for the Royal College of Midwives says: ‘The sweep often ‘wakes up’ the cervix and progresses the woman into labour.
+It can be uncomfortable and painful, but labour does become more likely after a sweep and may reduce the need for being induced.’

-Sometimes your midwife or doctor will suggest you will need a ‘Stretch and Sweep’.
-This means you’re not quite ready for a membrane sweep so instead the midwife will stretch and massage your cervix.
-This may begin the ‘ripening’ of your cervix so your next appointment.
+Sometimes your midwife or doctor will suggest a ‘Stretch and Sweep’.
+This means you’re not quite ready for a membrane sweep so the midwife will stretch and massage your cervix.
+This may begin to ‘ripen’ your cervix before a full sweep at your next appointment.
 If you’re going for a sweep, wear a pantyliner or maternity towel in case of any spotting afterwards.

 When would I need a membrane sweep?